Skip to content

 For more details, see --dti_shells and --fodf_shells parameters.

 Sometimes, you might want to process only a subset of subjects from your complete BIDS dataset.
 This is entirely possible using the --participant_label parameter.
+To select your subject of interest, simply fill the params.yml file with the subject ID you want to process:

 Terminal window